azap2124/covid_analysis/README.md

 ### Global numbers
 As of April 12,2023, the total number of confirmed COVID-19 cases is **763,128,258**, with **6,899,687** reported deaths, accounting for approximately **0.904%** of the total cases.
 I got these numbers from the following code:
 ```
+--- Global numbers
 SELECT
 	SUM(new_cases) AS total_cases,
 	SUM(new_deaths) AS total_deaths,
 	SUM(new_deaths)/SUM(new_cases)*100 AS death_percentage
 FROM covid. dbo.covid_deaths
-WHERE continent IS NOT NULL
+WHERE continent IS NOT NULL;
-ORDER BY 1,2;
 ```

 ### Vaccinations